mervatyo/authentication-workshop/walkthrough/step02.md

 After that we added a user to our database, and hashed their password with bcrypt. now we need to verify the passwords when the user tries to log in

-Now the problem is that in out database the passwords are hashed and salted which means it is not easy to compare a regular user's password (`$tronkPassword123`) with it's hashed state (`$2a$10$045/Zc6RrMraKbXdEJuRS.g0KB3iChSj5RP2oUQCzXF/FgLmVbmwW`).
+Now the problem is that in our database the passwords are hashed and salted which means it is not easy to compare a regular user's password (`$tronkPassword123`) with it's hashed state (`$2a$10$045/Zc6RrMraKbXdEJuRS.g0KB3iChSj5RP2oUQCzXF/FgLmVbmwW`).

 bcrypt provides a solution for this (if you have read the documentation in the last exercise then you might have already noticed the function that does this).